Jerakin/DefTree/doc/source/contributing.rst

 Reporting Issues
 ****************
-When reporting issues, please include code that reproduces the issue.
+When reporting issues, please include code that will reproduce the issue.
 The best reproductions are self-contained scripts with minimal dependencies.